The AFL-CIO works to achieve one goal: A better life for working people.

 Making sure trade deals are good for families, raising wages higher than the federal minimum wage and strengthening working people’s right to a voice on the job are some of our federal legislative priorities this year.

-In 2017 at the state and local level, we are committed to strengthening the freedom to join together in union, raising the minimum wage and expanding voting rights.
+In 2017, at the state and local level, we were committed to ensure working people had the freedom to join together in unions, raise the minimum wage and expand voting rights.

 Recent Legislative Advocacy

 At the state and local level, there were many legislative and ballot measure victories to celebrate.